jodconverter/jodconverter/doc/general/supported-formats.md

 </table>

 &nbsp;
-> 1. HTML can be used as an input format but you should not expect OpenOffice/LibreOffice to properly render complex web pages as Chrome or IE do.
+> 1. HTML can be used as an input format but you should not expect OOo to properly render complex web pages as Chrome or IE do.
 Works reasonably well for simple and "printer friendly" web pages only.
 > 2. HTML can be used as an output format but while all other formats always generate a single output file, HTML can produce multiple files.
 In addition to the HTML file in fact, any images contained in the input document will also be saved in the same directory.
 This requires extra care in your code, especially in a web environment.